calii23/james/README.md

 ## Setup
 To use this project please following the following steps:
 ### Build iOS app
-Just open the iOS app in Xcode by just double pressing on the .xcodeproj file in the finder.
+Open the Xcode project by double clicking on the .xcodeproj file in the finder.
-Then choose your certificate in the `Signing & Capabilities` tab, connect your iPhone, select your device and run the app once.
+Choose your certificate in the `Signing & Capabilities` tab, connect your iPhone, select your device and run the app once.
 Xcode will install the app on your device.
 Your can close Xcode after that.

-**Note:** You must have a paid developer account at apple otherwise no push notifications can be delivered to your device.
+**Note:** You must have a paid developer account at Apple otherwise no push notifications can be delivered to your device.

 **Note:** Maybe you want to change the bundle identifier of the app.
 Just do that in the `General` tab.